+5.175.17 In the case of projects involving Physical or Economic Displacement or impacts on Indigenous People or Cultural Heritage, Applicants are required to comply with the additional consultation and disclosure requirements identified in Performance Standards 5, 7 and 8.

-- 5.17 For projects with the potential for significant adverse impacts on Project Affected People, Applicants are required to (1) engage the affected groups and communities as required under Performance Standard 1 and (2) demonstrate that there is Broad Community Support for the Project.
-For projects involving impacts to Indigenous People or Cultural Heritage, Applicants are required to comply with the additional consultation and disclosure requirements identified in Performance Standards 5, 7 and 8. - 5.18 If the Project is screened as Category A, Applicants are required to submit an ESIA (and for existing projects a Baseline Audit) for public disclosure on the OPIC web site.
-ESIAs and Baseline Audits submitted for public disclosure must be in English or accompanied by an Englishlanguage translation.
-The ESIAs and Baseline Audits must adequately describe potential risks and proposed mitigation measures and include a draft ESAP, draft Remediation Plan (if required) and Stakeholder engagement plan (See paragraph 5.19).
+5.18 For projects with the potential for significant adverse impacts on Project Affected People, Applicants are required to (1) engage the affected groups and communities as required under Performance Standard 1 and (2) demonstrate that there is Broad Community Support for the Project.

+5.1819 If the Project is screened as Category A, Applicants are required to submit an ESIA (and for existing projects a Baseline Audit) for public disclosure on the OPIC web site.
+ESIAs and Baseline Audits submitted for public disclosure must be in English or accompanied by an English-language translation.
+The ESIAs and Baseline Audits must adequately describe potential risks and proposed mitigation measures and include a draft ESAP, draft Remediation Plan (if required) and Stakeholderstakeholder engagement plan (See paragraph 5.19if required).
 At a minimum, the Applicant is required to provide a local language translation of the executive summary of the ESIA (and Baseline Audit) and make the summary available to Project Affected People in a format that is readily understandable and tailored to meet the information needs of Project Affected People.
 The translated summary should be distributed by means that take into account the ability of Project Affected People to receive, address and effectively comment on the content.
-OPIC also discloses this summary on its web site. - 5.19 Projects are required to develop and implement a Stakeholder engagement plan tailored to project risks and impacts in accordance with the requirements of Performance Standard 1.
-The Stakeholder engagement plan is required to be included as part of the document(s) submitted to OPIC for disclosure under Paragraph 5.5 of this policy. - 5.20 Applicants are required to provide periodic reports (at a frequency of not less than annually) to Project Affected People on (1) implementation of any ESAP and Remediation Plan and (2) issues that have been identified as of concern to those Project Affected People.
+OPIC also discloses this summary on its web site.

+5.19 Projects 20 If the Project is screened as Category A because the Project is likely to result in adverse impacts on Project Affected People, Applicants are required to develop and implement a Stakeholder engagement plan tailored to project risks and impacts in accordance with the requirements of Performance Standard 1.
+The Stakeholderstakeholder engagement plan is required to be included as part of the document(s) submitted to OPIC for disclosure under Paragraph 5.5 of this policy.

+5.2021 Applicants are required to provide periodic reports (at a frequency of not less than annually) to Project Affected People on (1) implementation of any ESAP and Remediation Plan and (2) issues that have been identified as of concern to those Project Affected People.
 Any material changes to the project design, management systems or mitigation measures will also be communicated to Project Affected People.
-All reports must be in a language and format accessible to the Project Affected People. - 5.21 Prior to OPC's issuance of approval for a project that significantly involves an Extractive Industry and OPIC's support to the project is valued at \$10 million or more (including contingent liability) (1) Applicants must agree to implement Extractive Industry Transparency Initiative (EITI) principles and criteria, or substantially similar principles and criteria related to the Project; and (2) the host country where the project is to be carried out must have committed to EITI principles and criteria or substantially similar principles and criteria or be taking the necessary steps to establish functioning systems.
-OPIC may approve an Extractive Industry project if the host country does not meet the requirements of this paragraph only if OPIC determines that it is in the foreign policy interest of the United States to provide support to the Project and the host country does not prevent the Applicant from meeting the disclosure requirements of (1) above.
+All reports must be in a language and format accessible to the Project Affected People.

+5.2122 Prior to OPC's issuance of approval for a project that significantly involves an Extractive Industry and OPIC's support to the project is valued at \$10 million or more (including contingent liability) (1) Applicants must agree to implement Extractive Industry Transparency Initiative (EITI) principles and criteria, or substantially similar principles and criteria related to the Project; and (2) the host country where the project is to be carried out must have committed to EITI principles and criteria or substantially similar principles and criteria or be taking the necessary steps to establish functioning systems.
+OPIC may approve an Extractive Industry project if the host country does not meet the requirements of this paragraph only if (1)OPIC determines that it is in the foreign policy interest of the United States to provide support to the Project and (2) the host country does not prevent the Applicant from meeting the disclosure requirements of (1) abovethis paragraph.